The story...

 Yes, I accepted that I'm fully loved by God and can love me too.
 Quiet meditation after my "normal" prayers, with my thinker in the back seat, is a time where actually being loved can be realized.

 People will find true freedom within the only church in town.
 They'll grow to love themselves and their neighbors too.
 Scripture says we're made in the image of God and that God loves us so much that His Son redeems the full sin burden for those who are His.
 With our sins covered by the blood of Christ, we're empowered to walk humbly and vicariously with God - loved.
-Might that be part of the good life that continues on into eternity?
+Might that be part of the good life today and a glimpse of what it might be like into eternity?

 I ain't never going back to that old, commiserating, crappy, selfish life where people wallow in their sin, polish their medals, compare themselves to others, and "try" to please those who couldn't care less.
 I will to keep my eyes less on me and more on others.
 I want to be in tune with what's really going on and experience being loved and loving too.